 Forklifts are also known as lift trucks, jitneys, fork trucks, and forklift trucks.
 A forklift is a vehicle that is used extensively to lift objects using a front attachment with two forks.
 The objects are typically placed on a wooden platform or pallet.

 Moving goods and commodities that are on a pallet or other platform frequently requires the use of forks.
 For tasks that involve the transportation of many objects, forklifts are preferred over other machines that can be fixed with a forked attachment, such as a telehandler.
-According to Kings Research, the global Forklift Market is projected to grow significantly, amassing USD 147.91 billion in revenue by 2030.
+According to Kings Research, the global Forklift Market is projected to grow significantly, generating USD 147.91 billion in revenue by 2030.

 Which Type of Forklift Suits Your Industry Best?